 Services to Developers: These costs are chargeable work supervision costs by Distribution Administration and the salary costs of staff who deal directly with developers with regard to new services.
 They are allocated directly to this Retail activity.
-Last year only the Distribution Administration supervision costs were allocated to Retail.

-All costs only relate to non-household customers.
+All costs relate to non-household customers only.